3rd Rowe Entertainment and Management Presents Blue Viper Recording Artist Johnny J.

 Johnny J has launched a new album.
 Click here to listen to some of Urban Soul Ballads by Johnny J.

-J. also played with Dale Hawkins during the second weekend of Jazz Fest at the Louisiana Hayride in Shreveport, LA.
+Johnny J. also played with the late Dale Hawkins during the second weekend of Jazz Fest at the Louisiana Hayride in Shreveport, LA.
 Check out the latest video footage of J. on the Louisiana Jukebox by visiting the following link: http://event.stream57.com/od/louisiana/12/louisiana.html

 Johnny J's "Fever Water" was chosen as one of the best Louisiana CDs of 2001 by the Best of the Beat 2002 Awards!!!